-- •Designation encourages protection and preservation of the river. - •Designation declares the protection of a river's scenic values to be a beneficial purpose of water resource policy. - Designation allows for a local administering committee that can be appointed by the Department of Conservation and Recreation (DCR). - Designation requires the Board of Conservation and Recreation, whose members are appointed by the Governor, to advise the Director of DCR on the federal, state or local plans that impact the designated river segment and give local citizens a voice in river-related issues. - After designation, the General Assembly must approve construction of any dam that would result in an impediment to the natural flow of the river. - For properties along designated scenic rivers, a special tax assessment may be given to reduce the tax liability, as valued by the State Land Evaluation Advisory Council, if adopted by the locality. - •The federal Energy Regulatory Commission (FERC) recognizes Virginia's designated Scenic River System.
-This acknowledgement of the program ensures that the qualities of the designated river are considered during licensing or relicensing of federal projects on that river. - Designation allows for lands along designated corridor to receive grant funds.
+- Designation encourages protection and preservation of the river. - Designation declares the protection of a river's scenic values to be a beneficial purpose of water resource policy. - Designation allows for a local administering committee that can be appointed by the Department of Conservation and Recreation (DCR). - Designation requires the Board of Conservation and Recreation, whose members are appointed by the Governor, to advise the Director of DCR on the federal, state or local plans that impact the designated river segment and give local citizens a voice in river-related issues. - After designation, the General Assembly must approve construction of any dam that would result in an impediment to the natural flow of the river. - For properties along designated scenic rivers, a special tax assessment may be given to reduce the tax liability, as valued by the State Land Evaluation Advisory Council, if adopted by the locality.